This story was inspired by a character I play-acted back in 1972-73, at age 7-8.

 The Skeleton Monster gave a sour "Hmph!", then his sock-covered bony feet slipped into his own cockpit.
 His green car lurched forward like a drunkard until it, too, was right before the starting line.

 I stood between the cars and raised one hand high above my head.
 One pair of goggled eyes, and one pair of empty eye sockets, glared at me intently.
 They were ready.
-I threw my hand downward and at the same time yelled "GO!"
+In one motion, I threw my hand downward and yelled "GO!"